LeaderOnePro/AIDrone/README.md

 1. Ensure your drone is running ArduPilot or PX4 firmware.
 2. Connect your drone to your computer.
-3. Use natural language commands in the AIDrone chat interface.
+3. Use natural language commands in the deepdrone-old chat interface.
 For example:
     - "Connect to drone at `tcp:192.168.1.1:5760`"
     - "Connect to drone using USB at `/dev/ttyACM0`" (for Linux)
     - "Connect to the drone at `COM4`" (for Windows)